RohinJ444/netcdf-merge-server/README.md

 ### `scripts/create_test_data.py`

-`create_test_data.py` generates local NetCDF fixtures under `test_data/`.
+`create_test_data.py` generates local NetCDF test files under `test_data/`.
 The generated files are only test inputs, so `test_data/` is ignored by Git.

 ### `scripts/run_integration_tests.py`

 `run_integration_tests.py` tests the server through its HTTP API.
-It uploads generated fixtures, calls `/read`, saves returned files when the merge should succeed, and uses Python's `netCDF4` package to inspect the returned NetCDF contents.
+It uploads the previously generated test files, calls `/read`, saves returned files when the merge should succeed, and uses Python's `netCDF4` package to inspect the returned NetCDF contents.
 For failure cases, it checks that the response is a `400` with plain-text error output rather than a NetCDF/HDF5 payload.
 For a more detailed overview of the test cases in this script, see [Test Coverage](#test-coverage).

 ## API Endpoints